peter-durrant/Application/readme.md

 Note that the CQRSlite source code has been added to the CqrsEventSourcing project.
 This should be replaced in future by a reference to the [CQRSlite NuGet package](https://www.nuget.org/packages/cqrslite).

+### Documentation

+CQRSlite is documented by Sacha Barber on Code Project [CQRS : A Cross Examination Of How It Works](https://www.codeproject.com/articles/991648/cqrs-a-cross-examination-of-how-it-works).

 ### Event Store

 The in-memory event store provided by CQRSlite is not used here, but instead a file-based event store is used with Events serialised in JSON.
 See [FileEventStore.cs](./CqrsEventSourcing/FileEventStore.cs).